samirma/RoboND-Rover-Project/code/README_PROJECT1.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-First I did a perspect_transform
+First I did a perspect_transform using a perspect_transform method

 ![alt text][image1]

 Then next I applied a not evil color threshold and then applied a map in order to find a navagable pixels

 ![alt text][image2]

 And then it was possible to find out the rover coordenates using rover_coords method and then convert it to world coordenates with pix_to_world method